|

 Have

-Have The Talent, We Have The Resources!
-Book
+You Have The Talent, We Have The Resources!

 Are

-control, as well as keep all proceeds from the book sales.
-Whatever your preference,
+editorial control, as well as keep all proceeds from the book sales.

 here for more information